EnergySystemsModellingLab/MUSE_OS/docs/installation/pipx-based.rst

 Installing ``pyenv``
 ^^^^^^^^^^^^^^^^^^^^

 `pyenv <https://github.com/pyenv/pyenv>`_ (`pyenv-win <https://pyenv-win.github.io/pyenv-win/>`_ for Windows) is a tool that lets you install and manage different python versions.
 It is small, unobtrusive and self-contained, and it is available for the three operative systems.
+However, you might want to consider a more fully fledged Python distribution like Anaconda, specially if your work involved non-python packages or a lot of data science and machine learning tools.
+If that is the case, go to the :ref:`virtual-env-based` section.

-To install it, follow these steps:
+To install ``pyenv``, follow these steps:

 - **Linux**: In this case, you will need to clone the GitHub repository using ``git``.
 Most Linux distributions come with ``git`` installed, so this should work out of the box: